Trump To Withdraw US From Open Skies Treaty - UrduPoint

 Trump To Withdraw US From 'Open Skies' Treaty

-Washington, (UrduPoint / Pakistan Point News - 21st May, 2020 ) :President Donald Trump plans to withdraw the United States from the Open Skies Treaty, a key defense pact with Russia designed to improve transparency and confidence between the superpowers, the New York Times reported Thursday.
+Washington, (UrduPoint / Pakistan Point News - 21st May, 2020 ) :President Donald Trump announced Thursday he plans to withdraw the United States from the Open Skies Treaty with Russia, the third arms control pact Trump has abrogated since coming to office.

-Trump plans to inform Moscow on Friday that the United States will pull out of the pact, which is rooted in Cold War efforts to prevent a conflict between the two countries.
+The US leader said Moscow had not stuck to its commitments under the 18-year-old pact, which was designed to improve military transparency and confidence between the superpowers.

+"Russia did not adhere to the treaty," Trump told reporters at the White House.

-The Times said the move could be a prelude to Washington also withdrawing from the New START Treaty which limits the number of nuclear missiles the United States and Russia can deploy.
+"So until they adhere, we will pull out."
+The New York Times reported that Trump plans to inform Moscow of the move on Friday, and that it could be a prelude to Washington also withdrawing from the New START Treaty, which limits the number of nuclear missiles the United States and Russia can deploy.

 The aircraft can survey the territory below, collecting information and pictures of military installations and activities.